Chromatic Numbers of Exact Distance Graphs: Introduction and Main Results

 When solving an optimisation problem it is often useful to preorder the input so as to minimise some parameter.
 One such parameter is the \emph{colouring number} $\col(G)$ of a graph $G$.
 This is the minimum integer $k$ such that there is a linear ordering $L$ of $V$ such that every vertex~$y$ has at most $k-1$ neighbours $x$ with $x<_Ly$.
 (So the colouring number is one more than the \emph{degeneracy} of a graph.)
 It is well-known and easy to see that the chromatic number $\chi(G)$ of a graph $G$ satisfies $\chi(G)\le\col(G)$.
 Although this bound is far from being tight in many cases, it is often used to show that a specific class of graphs has bounded chromatic number.

 Different generalisations of the colouring number can be found in the literature.
 Chen and Schelp~\cite{CS93} proved that the class of planar graphs has linear Ramsey number by also controlling, for all vertices $v$, the number of smaller vertices that can be reached by a path of length two, whose middle vertex is larger than $v$.
 Various versions of their idea were applied by Kierstead and Trotter~\cite{KT94}, Kierstead~\cite{K00}, and Zhu~\cite{Z08} to problems concerning the game chromatic number of graphs and gave rise to the 2-colouring number defined below.
 In their study of oriented game chromatic number of graphs, Kierstead and Trotter~\cite{KT01} considered paths of length four with different configurations of ``large'' internal vertices, which later motivated the notions of 4-colouring number and weak 4-colouring number.
-Kierstead and Kostochka~\cite{KK09} applied 2-colouring numbers to a (non-game) packing problem.
+Kierstead and Yang~\cite{KY03} bounded the game colouring number in terms of the 2-colouring number, and Kierstead and Kostochka~\cite{KK09} applied game colouring number to a (non-game) packing problem.

 All of these notions are encompassed in the concepts of the \emph{$k$-colouring number} and the \emph{weak $k$-colouring number} of a graph, both of which were first introduced by Kierstead and Yang~\cite{KY03}.